randyoyarzabal/reach/docs/KNOWN_ISSUES.md

             listening.
 If it it's not, it will just hang at "Trying..."
         - An alternative is to use nc. for example, `echo "QUIT" | nc -w 5 192.168.2.100 8443`, if connected, it won't display any results, if not, it will display: "Ncat: Connection timed out."
-            You can then use the output as a done string (-d) condition.
+            You can then use the output as a done string (-s) condition.

 If in doubt, always run tests on a single host before running against many and use simulation mode (-x) to verify the actions that will be performed.